GoogleChrome/web.dev/src/site/content/en/fast/choose-the-right-image-format/index.md

     * What about GIF?
 GIF limits the color palette to at most 256 colors, and creates significantly larger file sizes than `<video>` elements.
 See [Replace animated GIFs with video](/replace-gifs-with-videos/).
 1. **Do you need to preserve fine detail with highest resolution?
-Use PNG or lossless WebP, or lossless AVIF.**
+Use PNG or lossless WebP.**
     * PNG does not apply any lossy compression algorithms beyond the choice of the size of the color palette.
     As a result, it will produce the highest quality image, but at a cost of significantly higher filesize than other formats.
 Use judiciously.
-    * Both WebP and AVIF have lossless encoding modes that may be more efficient than PNG.
+    * WebP has a lossless encoding mode that may be more efficient than PNG.
 Use either of these lossless image codecs where possible.
     * If the image asset contains imagery composed of geometric shapes, consider converting it to a vector (SVG) format!
     * If the image asset contains text, stop and reconsider.
 Text in images is not selectable, searchable, or "zoomable".
     If you need to convey a custom look (for branding or other reasons), use a web font instead.